Because You Loved Me: Commercial performance

-Awards and accolades

-At the 39th Annual Grammy Awards, "Because You Loved Me" was nominated for Record of the Year, Best Female Pop Vocal Performance, Song of the Year and won the Grammy Award for Best Song Written Specifically for a Motion Picture or Television.
-At the Juno Awards of 1997, "Because You Loved Me" was nominated for the Juno Award for Single of the Year.
-It was also nominated for four Billboard Music Awards in 1996 in categories: Hot 100 Singles, Hot 100 Singles Airplay, Hot Adult Contemporary Singles & Tracks and Hot Adult Top 40 Singles & Tracks.
-Additionally, "Because You Loved Me" was nominated for the Academy Award for Best Original Song, Golden Globe Award for Best Original Song and Blockbuster Entertainment Award for Favourite Song from a Movie.
-It also won the ASCAP Film and Television Music Award for Most Performed Song from Motion Picture and the ASCAP Pop Awards for Most Performed Song in 1997, 1998 and 1999.

-In 2017, About.com placed the song at number 10 in their ranking of "Top 10 Celine Dion Songs".

 Music video

-A music video was created for the song and showed Dion singing in a newsroom surrounded by several TV monitors (which is where the majority of the film takes place) interspersed with clips from the film Up Close & Personal.
+A music video was created for the song and shows Dion performing in a newsroom surrounded by multiple TV monitors, where most of the video takes place, intercut with scenes from the film Up Close & Personal.
 It was directed by Kevin Bray in January 1996 and released in March 1996.

-At the height of the song's popularity, it was played during the Nebraska Cornhuskers football team's spring game on 20 April 1996 for a football montage video tribute to quarterback Brook Berringer, who had died two days earlier in a plane crash.
+At the height of the song's popularity, it was played during the Nebraska Cornhuskers football team's spring game on 20 April 1996 as part of a tribute video to quarterback Brook Berringer, who had died two days earlier in a plane crash.

 Live performances

-During the promotion of Falling into You, Dion performed "Because You Loved Me" on various television shows in the United States, Italy, Germany and the Netherlands.
-She also performed it at the Blockbuster Entertainment Awards and World Music Awards in 1996, and most notably at the 69th Academy Awards in March 1997.
-"Because You Loved Me" became a part of the Falling Into You Around the World Tour, Let's Talk About Love World Tour and Taking Chances World Tour.
-It was also performed during Dion's two Las Vegas shows, A New Day... and Celine.
-The live performances of "Because You Loved Me" were included on Live in Memphis (1998), All the Way...
+During the promotion of Falling into You, Dion performed "Because You Loved Me" on various television shows in the United States, Italy, Germany, and the Netherlands.
+She also sang it at the Blockbuster Entertainment Awards and World Music Awards in 1996, and at the 69th Academy Awards in March 1997.
+"Because You Loved Me" became part of the Falling into You: Around the World, Let's Talk About Love World Tour, and Taking Chances World Tour.
+It was also included in Dion's two Las Vegas residencies, A New Day... and Celine.

+Live performances of "Because You Loved Me" appear on ...Live in Memphis 1997 (1998), All the Way...
 A Decade of Song & Video (2001), A New Day...
 Live in Las Vegas (2004), Live in Las Vegas: A New Day...
-(2007) and Taking Chances World Tour: The Concert (2010).
-Dion performed "Because You Loved Me" during her Summer Tour 2016, her 2017 European tour, and 2018 tour.
-On 5 July 2019, Dion performed "Because You Loved Me" during her BST Hyde Park concert in London, and continued performing the song on her Courage World Tour.
+(2007), and Taking Chances World Tour: The Concert (2010).
+Dion also performed the song during her Summer Tour 2016, her 2017 European tour, and 2018 tour.
+On 5 July 2019, Dion performed "Because You Loved Me" at her BST Hyde Park concert in London, and she continued to include the song on her Courage World Tour.

+Accolades

+At the 39th Annual Grammy Awards, "Because You Loved Me" was nominated for Record of the Year, Best Female Pop Vocal Performance, and Song of the Year, and won the Grammy Award for Best Song Written Specifically for a Motion Picture or Television.
+At the Juno Awards of 1997, the song was nominated for the Juno Award for Single of the Year.
+It also received four nominations at the 1996 Billboard Music Awards in the categories Hot 100 Singles, Hot 100 Singles Airplay, Hot Adult Contemporary Singles & Tracks, and Hot Adult Top 40 Singles & Tracks.

+Additionally, "Because You Loved Me" was nominated for the Academy Award for Best Original Song, the Golden Globe Award for Best Original Song, and the Blockbuster Entertainment Award for Favourite Song from a Movie.
+It won the ASCAP Film and Television Music Award for Most Performed Song from Motion Picture, and the ASCAP Pop Awards for Most Performed Song in 1997, 1998, and 1999.
+In 2017, About.com placed the song at number 10 on its list of "Top 10 Celine Dion Songs".